Users can create and edit schedules for both models and publications.

 The schedule tools can only be viewed for one item at time.
 If multiple objects are selected in the content manager the options are unavailable.

 Alternatively, for discoveries and presentations open the Subscribe tab.

 The Scheduling or Subscribe tab of the content item's Actions Panel exposes several capabilities:

 - A list of existing schedules that have been configured for the model or publication are presented.
 For each existing schedule in the list:

 - Actions allow users to stop, start, edit, or delete a content item's schedule.

 - View a list of job executions for a given schedule (these are the instances when a schedule was run in the past)

 The tab also has buttons at the top that lets users create a new schedule for a given content item.

-When you open the Scheduling tab, you will be presented with a list of schedules for the selected item.
+When you open the Scheduling or Subscriptions tab, you will be presented with a list of schedules for the selected item.
 By default, the listing shows "live schedules" only - which are current recurring schedules that have not ended or one-off schedules that need to run or completed running in the last 24 hours.